 Since November 2018, ZERO TO THREE has taken several actions to ensure the FSA is upheld and that the new Rule is struck down.

-- Amicus Brief: ZERO TO THREE joined more than 20 other organizations on an amicus curiea brief filed in the U.S. District Court for the Central District of California to adamantly oppose the federal government’s new Rule to gut the protections of the FSA.
+- Amicus Briefs: In August 2019, ZERO TO THREE joined more than 20 other organizations on an amicus curiea brief filed in the U.S. District Court for the Central District of California to adamantly oppose the federal government’s new Rule to gut the protections of the FSA.
+See the amicus brief here and the joint press release here.
+In January 2020, we joined another amicus curiea brief filed in the Ninth Circuit Court of Appeals opposing the government’s appeal.
 See the amicus brief here and the joint press release here.

 - Public Comments: ZERO TO THREE submitted public comments opposing the proposed Rule.
 Download our full comments here.